Master Spanish Verb Conjugation -AR -ER -IR WITHOUT Cramming Verb Tables

-There is a very important aspect of Spanish you must learn: the conjugation of verbs.
 Unfortunately, there’s quite a bit more to verb conjugations in Spanish than there is in English.
-You may have seen crazy Spanish verb tables already, pero no te preocupes (but don’t worry): there’s really no need in memorizing conjugation tables!
+You may have seen crazy Spanish verb tables already, but don’t worry: there’s really no need in memorizing conjugation tables!

 Instead, in this article you will discover an easy way to imprint regular verb conjugations on your brain so you can use them in conversations without even having to think about conjugation tables!

-The key to understanding verb conjugation
+1. The key to understanding Spanish verb conjugation

 Verb conjugation in Spanish might come across as unpredictable, nonsensical even, but there are two features that will allow you to understand how verb conjugation works in Spanish.

-Number 1: in terms of conjugation, verbs in Spanish may be either regular or irregular.
 Regular verbs follow a pattern, but irregular verbs don’t.
 To keep things simple, we’ll focus on regular verbs for now!

-Number 2: regardless of whether they are regular or irregular, Spanish verbs in the infinitive form (also known as the unconjugated form) will always end in -ar, -er, and -ir.
-You should remember these endings because they will tell you la raíz del verbo (the stem of the verb) and, when it comes to regular verbs, the stem never changes.
+Number 2: Regardless of whether they are regular or irregular, Spanish verbs in the infinitive form (also known as the unconjugated form) will always end in -ar, -er, and -ir.

 Spanish has many tenses and verb conjugation will depend on the tense, but again, to keep things simple, we’re going to focus only on the present tense, which is called el presente.
 This tense allows you to talk about things that are currently happening.